cloud-simple/ec2-gitlab-runner/README.md

         * `sudo -i`
     * Run the following command as root
         * `/root/scripts/register-gitlab-runner.sh <TOKEN>`
-1. Provide SSH access to team members for the create EC2 instance:
+1. Provide SSH access to team members for the created EC2 instance:
     * Make SSH connection to the instance with `ubuntu` user and SSH key pair used for EC2 setup (`ec2init` above) having SSH key for `git@github.com:example-org/docs/team/public.git` repo forwarded with SSH agent
     * Run the following command as user `ubuntu`
         *  `/home/ubuntu/scripts/add-users.sh`